jmikedupont2/formal.land/blog/2023-12-08-rust-verify-erc-20-smart-contract.md

   | state }}.
 ```

-This is done by symbolic evaluation on the simulations:
+This is done by symbolic evaluation of the simulations:

 ```coq
 Proof.